MonCore/moncore/docs/public/01-platform-overview.md

 - Read-only global views
 - Forensic exports
 - System events and reconciliation audits
 - Immutable admin audit logs

+ Regulators and issuer partners may be granted read-only access to compliance, ledger, and reconciliation views for supervised operation and audits.

 ## 5.4 Platform Modules & Kernel Services